fnuecke/oc2/common/src/main/resources/assets/oc2/doc/en_us/item/block_operations_module.md

 ### Methods
 `excavate([side]):boolean` tries to break a block in the specified direction using the tool in the currently selected inventory slot.
 Collected blocks will be inserted starting after the currently selected inventory slot.
 If a slot is full, the next slot will be used.
 If the inventory has no space for the dropped block, it will drop into the world.
-- `side` is the relative direction in to break a block in.
+- `side` is the relative direction to break a block in.
 Optional, defaults to `front`.
 See the "Sides" section.
 - Returns whether the operation was successful.

 `place([side]):boolean` tries to place a block in the specified direction.
 Blocks will be placed from the currently selected inventory slot.
 If the slot is empty, no block will be placed.